xivapi/ffxiv-datamining/README.md

 - Connection between files could be an number in 1 column that matches the numbers in another column or even another file
 - Identification of data could be values in a column that have a meaning and a pattern can be observed (eg ClassJob ID, or Craft Level)

+### Huge thanks to:

+Notable members that have contributed information in some way, If you're part of the datamining and FFXIV discovery community be sure to add your credit!

+- Clorifex (GarlandTools)
+- Hezkezl (GamerEscape)
+- Icarus Twine (GamerEscape & Blue Mage overlord)
+- Miu (TeamCraft)
+- Ioncannon (FFXIV Explorer)
+- Vekien (xivapi)